aminoa/blog/content/posts/open-source/index.md

 The second major battle came between the entire FOSS community and Microsoft.
 Raymond's essay "The Cathedral and the Bazaar" helped push executives at Netscape to open source their browser[^netscapeinfo] and this got Microsoft's attention.
 As revealed in the "Halloween Documents" that were leaked to Eric Raymond, Microsoft began to fear FOSS software and devised a strategy to squash it: "Embrace, Extend and Extinguish"; this involved creating proprietary extensions to existing open standards to create a lock-in (this was done with Internet Explorer with ActiveX and Microsoft Office's proprietary format).
 They were primarily afraid of FOSS software taking over the server market and to a much lesser extent desktop Linux distros and wanted to employ the EEE strategy.

 Microsoft took multiple actions to attempt to stifle FOSS.
 First, they promoted the "shared source" model to let Microsoft keeps its IP rights while sharing the source to select partners, though this ended up not working out.
 Second, they backed the SCO Group which filed a lawsuit against IBM and other companies claiming that some of the Unix code was from the System V OS they released; Torvalds and other open source developers thought the company was just spreading fear about Linux rather than having genuine claims of copyright infringement.
 The lawsuit against Novell failed in 2007 and SCO Group would file for bankruptcy.
 Third, Microsoft backed a thesis by Kenneth Brown in 2004, "Samizdat: And Other Issues Regarding the 'Source' of Open Source Code", which argued that Torvalds copied directly from the MINIX kernel based on its complexity, criticized open source based on the fact that the origins of the code aren't known for sure, and argued that the GPL license is bad for the economy.
-The argument of copying was countered directly by Tannenbaum and further criticized by Stallman and Ritchie.
+The argument of copying was countered directly by Tanenbaum and further criticized by Stallman and Ritchie.

 The failure by Microsoft to stop open source showed the persistence that FOSS software had through legal precedent and the strong corporate backing.
 At the same time, the ideas of free software that Stallman highlighted started fading away with minimal backing from companies.